 That mesh design also meant that the Respawn Specter kept cool, too.
 So there's no worry of being stuck in the same way that leather (real or fake) can do to you.
-The ergonomics themselves are incredibly accommodating as well, as we spent many 6-8 hour work and gaming sessions inside the Respawn Specter with very little to complain about.
 If you're after an understated chair that performs as good as it looks, then this one could be for you.

 Unlike some other of the best gaming chairs, the Noblechairs Hero keeps things classy and stripped back.
 This is a solid, low-profile gaming chair that forgoes many of the features of some other models, such as cup holders and footrests, instead of choosing to focus on posture.
 In our testing, we found that this decision was ultimately for the best as the Noblechairs Hero is still one of the best on the market for those after something a little more reserved.

 You're looking at around 40 minutes to put the Noblechairs Hero together, which is on par with some of the other best gaming chair models from premium manufacturers.
 However, if you're new to building units like this, then we would generally recommend setting an hour aside, and having help from a friend or family member if available.
 We found the instructions to be very clear, coming with its own tools, too.

 The 4D armrests immediately stood out to us, far elevating the Noblechairs Hero above the standard office chair, along with the height adjustment with the higher than average backrest.
 The Noblechairs Hero keeps things simple, so don't expect flashy designs or overtly 'gamer' themes here.
 If you're after something that can pull double duty for both work and play, looking the part in both respects, then this model is an easy recommendation in our opinion.